Carl Goldberg Products

 Carl Goldberg Products is a Champaign, Illinois-based manufacturer of radio-controlled airplane kits and Almost Ready to Fly models.

 History

 The company was formed by Carl Goldberg (1912-1985) in 1955.

 Carl Goldberg Models manufactures radio-controlled (RC) aircraft and components.
 This company was purchased by Great Planes Model Manufacturing on August 24, 2007.
 The model shown on the right was in production during negotiations and is considered to be either the last model produced under the previous owner or the first under the new one; it was released in December 2007.

+On January 10, 2018, it was announced that parent company Hobbico had filed for Chapter 11 bankruptcy protection.
+In June 2018, it was announced that Hobbico had filed for Chapter 7 bankruptcy and went into liquidation.